 Since the grant, Siemens has provided Swinburne with cutting-edge solutions to help them build a digitally skilled workforce through their Industry 4.0 higher apprenticeship program and the associate degree of applied technologies.
 Siemens began helping Swinburne develop this apprenticeship to bridge the gap between technical training and university education.
 The apprenticeship integrates trade skills into higher-level qualifications designed for those working with Industry 4.0 technologies, such as cyber systems, internet of things (IoT) technology, cloud computing and augmented reality (AR).
 The apprenticeship offers students firsthand work experience with Siemens and other industry partners to ensure they develop practical workplace skills.

-In 2018, Siemens and Swinburne launched the MindSphere®, the industrial IoT as a service solution from Siemens, hub as an extension of the industrial software grant to prepare the future workforce and transform industries.
-The MindSphere hub is located in Swinburne’s Factory of the Future and enables students, academics and industry partners to use MindSphere to collaborate on local and global projects.
+In 2018, Siemens and Swinburne launched the Insight Hub, the industrial IoT solution from Siemens for improved operational decision making, hub as an extension of the industrial software grant to prepare the future workforce and transform industries.
+The Insights Hub is located in Swinburne’s Factory of the Future and enables students, academics and industry partners to use Insights Hub to collaborate on local and global projects.

-“This is the first-of-its-kind industry/university partnership for MindSphere in Australia and is an extension of Siemens’ PLM industrial software grant to Swinburne announced in 2017,” says Jeff Connolly, chairman and chief executive officer (CEO) of Siemens Australia.
-Using MindSphere has been an essential tool for Swinburne’s FoF facility because it helps students and industry partners connect across all technology assets and processes.
+“This is the first-of-its-kind industry/university partnership for Insights Hub in Australia and is an extension of Siemens’ PLM industrial software grant to Swinburne announced in 2017,” says Jeff Connolly, chairman and chief executive officer (CEO) of Siemens Australia.
+Using Insights Hub has been an essential tool for Swinburne’s FoF facility because it helps students and industry partners connect across all technology assets and processes.

 Figure 2.
 Professionals and students using Teamcenter and Tecnomatix for remote learning during COVID-19.